 Simple Interest Definition

-Simple Interest is the interest generated on a principle amount that does not compound.
-Interest generated in one period is not added to principle and charged interest again in the next period.
+Simple Interest is the interest generated on a principal amount that does not compound.
+Interest generated in one period is not added to principal and charged interest again in the next period.

-PV=Present value of principle before interest is applied
+PV=Present value of principal before interest is applied

 K=Interest rate charged per period